eridon/Galaxy-Classification-Model/README.md

 # Galaxy Image Classification Model

 This project aims to develop an accurate galaxy image classification model by leveraging a combination of convolutional neural networks (CNNs) and decision tree techniques.
 The model is designed to classify galaxies into three main categories; spiral, elliptical, and irregular.
-The performance of the model is then evaluated on a test dataset, and custom tuning options are provided to allow for further optimisation.
+The performance of the model is then evaluated on a test dataset, and custom hyperparameter tuning is used to allow for further optimisation.

 ## Dataset